v-oke/Demo-repo/README.md

 # Demo-repo
-This is a sample demo of the Repository
+This is a sample demo of the Repository created by Kelvin